backstage/backstage/docs/features/techdocs/how-to-guides.md

 > Note: The values of `site_name`, `component_id` and `site_description` depends
 > on how you have configured your `template.yaml`

 Done!
-You should now have support for TechDocs in your own software template!
+You now have support for TechDocs in your own software template!